theturboturnip/harper/harper-core/tests/text/tagged/this and that.md

 > This    is  all          that         solutions can     do      .
 # I/Ddem+ VL3 NSg/I/J/C/Dq NSg/I/C/Ddem NPl+      NPr/VXB NSg/VXB .
 > That         solution can     do      .
-# NSg/I/C/Ddem NSg+     NPr/VXB NSg/VXB .
+# NSg/I/C/Ddem N🅪Sg+    NPr/VXB NSg/VXB .
 >
 #
 > We   can     do      this    !